220328-uta-sh-net-ext/P0-Sean-Letts/README.md

 # Sean-Letts
-This is what we're doing in class at 3-29-2022.
+This is what we're doing in class